When it comes to dog treat ingredients, the world is your oyster.... metaphorically speaking!

 Popular sugar substitutions for Fido's treats include:

-There are also a handful of sugar alternatives which are not good for your dog, and one that is downright deadly and should be avoided at all costs.
+It's also worth knowing that there are a handful of sugar alternatives which are not good for your dog, and one that is downright deadly and should be avoided at all costs.

 There are loads of different fruits and vegetables which you can safely include in your homemade dog treats.
 There are also a handful which are NOT safe and should not be fed to dogs in any way.